Jeff Webb (businessman): Career

-In 1971, Webb began working full-time for Lawrence Herkimer's NCA.
-He went on to found the Universal Cheerleading Association (UCA) and Varsity Spirit in 1974 and would later purchase the NCA after Herkimer retired.
-Like the NCA, the UCA began as a series of training camps and clinics for high school and college cheerleaders that eventually added cheerleading competitions.
-Varsity Fashions is a cheer apparel and accessory brand.
+In 1971, Webb began working full-time for Herkimer's NCA.
+In 1974, he founded the Universal Cheerleading Association (UCA) and Varsity Spirit.
+He later purchased the NCA after Herkimer retired.
+Like the NCA, the UCA began as a series of training camps and clinics for high school and college cheerleaders, and it eventually added cheerleading competitions.
+Varsity Fashions operated as a cheer apparel and accessory brand.

+By 2004, Varsity Spirit, based in Memphis, reported earning an annual revenue of more than $150 million.
+In addition, the company also reported controlling 90 percent of the market which outfitted the United States’ estimated 3.5 million cheerleaders.
+Varsity also continued to manage the largest camps and the most prestigious competitions for scholastic and all-star cheerleaders.

-In 2012, Varsity merged with Herff Jones, an Indianapolis company that produces items like graduation apparel and class rings.
-Webb would serve as president and CEO of the company effective July 1, 2013.
-Webb's company had already become known as Varsity Brands.
-Along with Herff Jones, the company also oversees BSN Sports (which it acquired in 2013), Varsity Spirit, the UCA, and the NCA.
+In 2012, Varsity merged with Herff Jones, an Indianapolis company that produced graduation apparel, class rings, and related items.
+Webb became president and CEO of the company effective July 1, 2013.
+By that time, his business operations had already been consolidated under the name Varsity Brands.
+Along with Herff Jones, the company oversaw BSN Sports (acquired in 2013), Varsity Spirit, the UCA, and the NCA.

-In 2014, Webb became the Chairman of Herff Jones.
-In 2016, he stepped down as CEO of Varsity Brands.
-Bain Capital Private Equity bought Varsity Brands for $2.8 billion in 2018.
-Varsity Brands' annual revenues exceed $1.8 billion, according to the company.
-It has more than 8,000 full-time employees.
-On December 31, 2020, he stepped down as chairman of Varsity to focus on international expansion of cheerleading through the ICU, but still provided consultative services to Varsity.
+Webb became chairman of Herff Jones in 2014.
+He stepped down as CEO of Varsity Brands in 2016.
+Bain Capital Private Equity purchased Varsity Brands for $2.8 billion in 2018.
+According to the company, Varsity Brands' annual revenues exceeded $1.8 billion, and it employed more than 8,000 full‑time staff.
+On December 31, 2020, he stepped down as chairman of Varsity to focus on international expansion of cheerleading through the International Cheer Union (ICU), while continuing to provide consultative services to Varsity.

-Webb is often credited with modernizing cheerleading by making it more competitive, bringing it to the mainstream audience with partnerships with ESPN, favoring more acrobatics and athleticism, and creating new outfit designs (among other things).
-He is the founder and current president of the International Cheer Union, the world governing body of the sport of cheerleading.
-He is also recognized as one of the leaders in the sport who has pushed for international recognition, including adding it as an Olympic sport, even though he testified in 2010, that he never imagined that his competitions would establish a new sport; rather, he understood them as a publicity vehicle for his startup business.
-Webb has been criticized due to the monopolistic behavior of Varsity in the cheerleading space.
+Webb was often credited with modernizing cheerleading by making it more competitive, expanding its mainstream visibility through partnerships with ESPN, promoting greater acrobatics and athleticism, and introducing new uniform designs, among other innovations.
+He founded and served as president of the International Cheer Union, the world governing body for the sport of cheerleading.

+He was recognized as one of the figures who advanced international recognition of the sport, including efforts to secure Olympic status, although he testified in 2010 that he had not originally envisioned his competitions as establishing a new sport, but rather as a promotional vehicle for his business.
+Webb also faced criticism for the monopolistic behavior attributed to Varsity within the cheerleading industry.

+After stepping down from Varsity in December 2020, he was named co‑publisher and senior news editor of the conservative publication Human Events.

+Webb served as a mentor to Charlie Kirk.

+Personal life and death

+Webb was married and had two children.
+He died on March 19, 2026, in Memphis, Tennessee, from a head injury sustained in a fall while playing pickleball.
+He was 76.